Amazing Crystal Weapons Discovered Within 5,000-Year-Old Megalithic Tomb in Spain

 Archaeologists in Spain have unearthed an extremely rare set of weapons, including a long dagger blade, twenty-ﬁve arrowheads and cores used for creating the artifacts, all made of crystal!
 The finding was made inside megalithic tombs dating to the 3 rd millennium BC in the southwest of Spain.

 An excavation of megalithic tombs in Valencina de la Concepción in Spain led to the dramatic discovery of the rare relics, which experts described as exceptional and magnificently well-preserved.
 The objects are estimated to be over five thousand years old (dating back to at least 3000 BC).
-As Signs of the Times reports , the Montelirio tholos, excavated between 2007 and 2010, is a great megalithic construction which extends nearly 44 meters (144 ft) in total, constructed out of large slabs of slate.
+As the Daily Grail writes , the Montelirio tholos, excavated between 2007 and 2010, is a great megalithic construction which extends nearly 44 meters (144 ft) in total, constructed out of large slabs of slate.
 At least 25 individuals were found within the structure.
 Analyses suggested that there was one male and numerous females who had drunk a poison substance.
 The remains of the women sit in a circle in a chamber adjacent to the bones believed to be of their chief.

 The crystal weapons were discovered inside the Montelirio tholos.
 Copyright: ipolca (ARTURO DEL PINO RUIZ)